isc-projects/bind9/doc/arm/reference.rst

    2001:db8::1234.

 ``server-names``
-   This is only meaningful for static-stub zones.
+   This option is only meaningful for static-stub zones.
 This is a list of domain names of name servers that act as authoritative servers of the static-stub zone.
 These names are resolved to IP addresses when ``named`` needs to send queries to these servers.
-To make this supplemental resolution successful, these names must not be a subdomain of the origin name of the static-stub zone.
-That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the ``server-names`` option, but "ns.example.net" cannot, and is rejected by the configuration parser.
+For this supplemental resolution to be successful, these names must not be a subdomain of the origin name of the static-stub zone.
+That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the ``server-names`` option, but "ns.example.net" cannot; it is rejected by the configuration parser.

    A non-empty list for this option internally configures the apex NS RR with the specified names.
 For example, if "example.com" is